COVID-19 and the new reality

 If you build communities that have a physical basis but need a great digital presence too, Spaceflow can be the right solution for you!
 In the Spaceflow app you can give room to your tenants to chat and plan activities, promote your own online events, run contests, ask users their opinions in polls, share announcements, promote discounts and perks, and much more!

-Meaningfulness.
 Don´t create new things just because others do it and try not to “copy-paste” new ideas.
 You are the person who knows your community best and you should know what your community members need, even if it only takes a little adaptation.
-If you are not sure what they need, just ask them.
+If you’re not sure what they need, just ask them.
 Create a poll, call some of your most active members or write an email in which you ask your community members for more insights.
-This is a unique situation the likes of which we’ve never experienced before, so it’s best to focus on meaningful actions and activities that really bring value to our businesses and communities.
+This is a unique situation unlike any we’ve ever experienced before, so it’s best to focus on meaningful actions and activities that bring true value to our businesses and communities.
 There is no room for competition.
 If you can join forces with somebody to partner for a better outcome, this is the right time!

 Do you want to learn more about Spaceflow?
 Find out more here.